Nazli Sabri: Later years

 Following the death of King Fuad in 1936, Nazli's son Farouk became the new King of Egypt, and she became the queen mother.
 Her brother Sherif Sabri Pasha served on the three-member Regency Council that was formed during Farouk's minority.
 In 1946, Nazli left Egypt and went to the United States for treatment for a kidney ailment.

 On 13 September 1950 King Farouk deprived the Queen Mother, and her daughter Princess Fathia of their rights and titles.
 This was due to latter's marriage, which Nazli supported, but was against Farouk's wishes, to Riyad Ghali Effendi, a Coptic Christian.
 Nazli later converted to Catholicism, changing her name to Mary-Elizabeth.

 In 1955 Nazli purchased, for $63,000, a 28-room mansion in Beverley Hills, where she lived with Fathia, her son-in-law, and their two children, and led an active social life.

 In 1965, Nazli attended the funeral of Farouk, in Rome.

 Following Fathia's divorce, Nazli moved to a small apartment in Westwood, Los Angeles, where Fathia eventually joined her after temporarily moving to Hawaii.

 To meet debt demands, in 1975 Nazli sent her principal jewellery to auction at Sotheby's, including a magnificent art deco tiara (720 diamonds weighing 274 carats) and matching necklace commissioned in 1938 from Van Cleef & Arpels.
 They sold for $127,500 and $140,000 respectively.
 However, Nazli and Fathia still ended up in bankruptcy court.
 In 1978, Fathia's jewellery was also sold to meet debts.

-In 1976, President of Egypt, Anwar Sadat, sent a proposal to Queen Nazli and Princess Fathia that passports would be provided to Queen Nazli and Princess Fathia to give them right of return to Egypt.
-Eventually she settled in the US, due to her painful illness.
+In 1976, Egyptian president Anwar Sadat sent a proposal to Queen Nazli and Princess Fathia that passports would be provided to both women to give them right of return to Egypt.
+Eventually Nazli settled in the US, due to her painful illness.
 She died on 29 May 1978 at the age of 83 in Los Angeles, California.